loki4j/loki-logback-appender/docs/docus/docs/apacheclient.md

 This sender does not require any extra dependencies.
 So, it should be a good fit for most users.

-However, you may want to switch to `ApacheHttpSender`, backed by `org.apache.http.client.HttpClient`.
+However, you may want to switch to `ApacheHttpSender`, backed by `org.apache.hc.client5.http.classic.HttpClient`.
 In this case, you need to ensure you have added the required dependencies to your project:

 <!--DOCUSAURUS_CODE_TABS-->